Saxsori/ft_containers/README.md

 Through this project, I developed skills in generic programming, allowing me to write code that can handle multiple types and utilize the full power of C++ templates.
 The project also provided an opportunity to develop skills in testing and debugging, which involved the creation of a comprehensive test suite and test cases using shell scripts and C++ programs.

-Overall, this project significantly improved my knowledge and skills in C++ programming, particularly in the area of generic programming.
+Overall, this project significantly improved my knowledge and skills in C++ programming, particularly in the area of Object-Oriented Programming.

 ## Resources